 Ingrid L. Nelson (Section 01)

-Open to first-year students and sophomores.
-Limited to 18 students.
+Limited to 15 students.
 Fall semester.
 Professor Nelson.